ligato/docs/docs/developer-guide/kvscheduler.md

     - Executes operations sorted in the correct order.
     - If any operation fails, it reverts to applied changes, unless the `BestEffort` mode is enabled.
 In the best effort case, the KV Scheduler attempts to apply the maximum possible set of required changes. `BestEffort` is the default for resync.

-Following simulation, The KV Scheduler generates transaction metadata associated with the transaction plan.
+Following simulation, The KV Scheduler generates transaction metadata, and the transaction plan.
 This process happens before execution to inform you of pending operations.
 Note this process occurs even if any of the operations cause the agent to crash.

-After the transaction has executed, the set of completed operations and encountered errors prints to a log.
+After the transaction has executed, the set of completed operations and any errors prints to a log.
 You can view the transaction logs using the [agentctl config history](../user-guide/agentctl.md#config) command, or the [KV Scheduler transaction history REST API](../api/api-kvs.md#transaction-history).

-The example below shows a transaction output log.
-Observe that the planned operations match the executed operations which indicates no errors .
+The example below shows an abbreviated transaction log.
+Observe that the planned operations match the executed operations.
+This indicates no errors.
 ```
 +======================================================================================================================+
 | Transaction #5                                                                                        NB transaction |